 Another online source of relevant public records is the listing of biological opinions issued by the U.S. Fish & Wildlife Service’s Arizona office.
 They are issued when a federal land management project, such as a proposed grazing plan, may affect a threatened or endangered species.
 They can include conservation measures that the rancher is required to be followed in order to comply with the Endangered Species Act.

 Follow The Money

 In addition to acquiring the allotment’s grazing management records, you might want to find out how much government financial assistance the permittee has received.
 It’s not uncommon for public land ranchers to resist livestock management measures that protect the environment, such as excluding cattle from riparian areas, while simultaneously collecting substantial government subsidies.
 Mentioning this hypocritical behavior can add weight to your complaint.
-The amount of government assistance a rancher has received can be found by searching through the information found on the Government Assistance For Arizona Ranchers page of this website.
 But first you will need the name of the allotment’s grazing permittee, and that might take some work, especially since the agencies are reluctant to divulge the identities of grazing permittees for political reasons – even though it’s public information.